PhantomAppDevelopment/firebase-as3/database/README.md

 ## Public

-Let's say you want to create a public feed with the contents of a node named `news`, so everyone on the Internet can read it.
+In the following example we will make the contents of a node named `news` available to read for everyone on the Internet.

 ```json
 {